johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Emergency Flight by Reference to Instruments - Recovery from Unusual Flight Attitudes.md

 	2. Dependency on sense other than instrument indications
 	3. Failure to use proper recovery sequence, i.d. power-pitch-bank for nose-high, and power-bank-pitch for nose low

-**Completion Standards:** Student demonstrates the ability to recognize, confirm, and recover from unusual attitudes, applying the appropriate pitch, bank, and power corrections in the correct sequence to return the aircraft to a stabilized level flight attitude.
+### Completion StandardsStudent demonstrates the ability to recognize, confirm, and recover from unusual attitudes, applying the appropriate pitch, bank, and power corrections in the correct sequence to return the aircraft to a stabilized level flight attitude.

 **Required Homework:**
 - [ ] Memorize and rehearse recovery from nose-high and nose-low